gustoliveira/polyglot/README.md

 ### Available Commands

 #### check
-Checks *all* the resource files for:
+Checks select resource files for:
 1. Key sorting: Reports if any file is not sorted.
 2. Unused keys: Searches for keys in your `.kt` files.
 If Polyglot cannot find references like `R.string.<your_key>`, that key is labeled “possibly unused.”
+3. Missing translations between files: Report if there're keys that exists in a file and is missing in others.

 Run:
 ```bash